Michio Hikitsuchi: Career

 Michio Hikitsuchi received his 10th dan in 1969, three months before Ueshiba's death.
-It should be noted, however, that in a 1982 interview with Stanley Pranin published in Aikido Pioneers, Minoru Mochizuki stated that the Hombu Dojo rejected Hikitsuchi's claim to having received his 10th dan as a result of a casual conversation with Ueshiba: Hikitsuchi brought his claim "to the Hombu and asked for certification.
+In a 1982 interview with Stanley Pranin published in Aikido Pioneers, Minoru Mochizuki stated that the Aikikai rejected Hikitsuchi's claim to having received his 10th dan as a result of a casual conversation with Ueshiba: Hikitsuchi brought his claim "to the Hombu and asked for certification.
 The family refused, saying that they did not give out gradings on that sort of criteria".